-- 32. The Head of Internal Audit and Counter Fraud is responsible for the independent appraisal of controls and for assisting managers in the investigations of fraud and corruption. - 33.
-Internal Audit includes proactive fraud work in its annual audit plan, identifying potential areas where frauds could take place and checking for fraudulent activity. - 34.
-The Head of Internal Audit will establish performance measurements for counter fraud activity and will report progress against the performance measurements proactive counter fraud activity and on a quarterly basis to the Governance and Audit Committee. - 35.
-The Counter Fraud Team will provide management with specialist support to assess the risk of fraud, bribery and corruption that it faces through the completion of risk assessments, in particular on the introduction of new policies, strategies and initiatives.
+- 38. The Head of Internal Audit and Counter Fraud is responsible for the independent appraisal of controls and for assisting managers in the investigations of fraud and corruption. - 39.
+Internal Audit includes proactive fraud work in its annual audit plan, identifying potential areas where frauds could take place and checking for fraudulent activity.

-36. Through the completion of proactive and reactive work, make recommendations to management on how to strengthen the counter fraud culture and control framework to help prevent and detect fraud.
+- 40. The Head of Internal Audit will establish performance measurements for counter fraud activity and will report progress against the performance measurements to the Governance and Audit Committee. - 41.
+The Counter Fraud Team will provide management with specialist support to assess the risk of fraud, bribery and corruption that it faces through the completion of risk assessments, in particular on the introduction of new policies, strategies and initiatives. - 42.
+Through the completion of proactive and reactive work, make recommendations to management on how to strengthen the counter fraud culture and control framework to help prevent and detect fraud.